-Moon Landing Turns 50: The Best Films & TV Series About Apollo 11
+Moon Landing 50th Anniversary: Best Films & TV Series About Apollo 11

 Like the Astronaut Wives Club, this film focuses on the women behind the Mercury 7.
 However, these were the African American women, who, despite being segregated by race and gender, played key roles in the success of Mercury-Atlas 6, which was the first American orbital spaceflight.
 The acclaimed ensemble film stars Taraji P. Henson, Octavia Spencer and Janelle Monae.

-Where to Watch: Rent on iTunes
+Where to Watch: Buy or rent on Amazon/iTunes

 The Right Stuff (1983)